bem22/CV/README.md

 ## Education

 __BSc Computer Science with a Year in Industry at University of Birmingham - 2016 - 2020__
- + I am currently working on a drone deployment network for my final year project
+ + Finished my final year [__Project Hawk__](https://github.com/bem22/project-hawk) - designed and assembled the PCB, developed the network engine, as well as the android remote system for a 4G drone - [__See my dissertation__](https://github.com/bem22/project-hawk/blob/master/HAWK_FINAL_PAPER.pdf)
- + On track for a 1st class degree, studying Kernel programming, Network and Security, Object-Oriented Programming, Software Engineering, Data Structures and Algorithms, Software Design and Computer Systems & Architecture
+ + On track for a 1st class degree, studying Kernel programming, Network and Security, Embedded Software Engineering and Computer Systems & Architecture waiting for examination results
  + I accomplished First as my final mark in Computer Systems and Architecture while studying MIPS and ARM processor architecture, as well as in C/C++ module and Software Engineering

 __A Level equivalent (Romanian Baccalaureate) in Computer Science and Advanced Maths - 2012 - 2016__